OrenRosen/async/readme.md

 	pool := async.NewPool()

 	// call `pool.RunAsync` with a context and a closure.
-	// this will add the passed function to the queue channel for be consumed by an available worker pool.RunAsync(context.Background(), func(ctx context.Context) error {
+	// this will add the passed function to the queue channel to be consumed by an available worker pool.RunAsync(context.Background(), func(ctx context.Context) error {
 		fmt.Println("running in async pool")
 		return nil